When is Mother’s Day?

 chocolate gifts?
 Why is Mother’s Day

-This year, Mother’s Day falls on Sunday 31 March and is determined by the lunar calendar.
+In 2020, Mother’s Day falls on Sunday 22nd of March and is determined by the lunar calendar.
 It occurs on the fourth Sunday in Lent, exactly three weeks before Easter and usually towards the end of March or beginning of April.